 This is not only an unwarranted accusation but rather an unnecessary one.
 Fox News released an article saying, “D-Day veteran, 93, jokingly flirts with Melania in front of Trump: ‘If only I was 20 years younger.”
 Who Cares?
 The reason people don’t trust the media is that they omit monumental facts, focus on Trump’s ego, or write about an old guy hitting on the FLOTUS.

 This much is simple: anyone that lives in America is privileged.
 The poorest people in America statistically are richer than the poorest of any other country on a global scale.

 America holds the largest GDP in the world and the eighth largest in terms of per capita.
 America is home to Silicon Valley, Tesla, Space X, and NASA making it the most technologically advanced country in the world.

 Our current state is due to the sacrifice of the men that stormed Omaha beach.
 The simple truth is that freedom is not free.
 We were able to thwart off the rise of tyranny and communism within Europe through the efforts of the fallen.

-The young men that were drafted into the military at the age of 18, made the ultimate sacrifice when they sprinted across the sands of Omaha beach.
-They died with honor, courage, and the greatest respect possible bestowed upon soldiers.
-We honor their legacy by molding America into the country of established freedom.
+The young men that were drafted in the military at the age of 18 made the ultimate sacrifice when they sprinted across the sands of Omaha beach.
+They died with honor, courage, and valor.
+We honor their legacy by molding America into the country of freedom.
 We commemorate the fallen.